How Do You Distribute Content Marketing?

 Don’t be afraid to find very niche communities, and create content for them.
 These areas of specialists are often critical, but they’re also very accepting of interesting and engaging content.
 Look to subreddits on Reddit, for example.

-Finally, don’t just set-it-and-forget-it.
+Finally, as we mentioned before, don’t just set-it-and-forget-it.
+Use those analytics!
 Test your channels and distribution.
 If you’re not seeing the kind of return you want, try other channels.

 Content Marketing Strategy Help